ryantd42/NY-Legislative-Git/2023/A900A-2023/bill.md

   ___________

- Introduced by M. of A. McDONALD -- read once and referred to the Commit- tee on Insurance
+ Introduced by M. of A. McDONALD -- read once and referred to the Commit- tee  on  Insurance  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the insurance law,  in  relation  to  mortgage  guaranty insurance

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph 2 of subsection (a) of section 6502 of the insur- ance law is amended to read as follows:
   (2) it establishes a contingency reserve out of  net  premiums  (gross premiums less premiums returned to policyholders) remaining after estab- lishing  the  unearned  premium reserve.
 The company shall contribute to the contingency reserve an amount equal to fifty percent of such remain- ing earned premiums.
-Contributions  to the contingency reserve made during each calendar year shall  be  maintained  for  a  period  of  one hundred  and  twenty  months, except that withdrawals may be made by the company with the prior approval of the superintendent  in  any  year  in which  the  actual  incurred  losses  exceed  thirty-five percent of the corresponding earned premiums OR AS OTHERWISE PERMITTED  BY  THE  SUPER- INTENDENT.
-The unearned premium reserve shall be computed as required by section one thousand three hundred five of this chapter  except  that on  policies  covering  a  risk period of more than one year it shall be computed in accordance with standards promulgated by the superintendent;
+Contributions to  the  contingency  reserve  made during  each  calendar  year  shall  be  maintained  for a period of one hundred and twenty months, except that withdrawals may be  made  by  the company  with  the  prior  approval of the superintendent in any year in which the actual incurred  losses  exceed  thirty-five  percent  of  the corresponding  earned  premiums  OR AS OTHERWISE MAY BE PERMITTED BY THE SUPERINTENDENT IF AFTER DUE CONSIDERATION THE SUPERINTENDENT  DETERMINES THE  WITHDRAWAL  SHALL  NOT  BE HARMFUL TO POLICYHOLDERS.
+The unearned premium reserve shall be computed as required by  section  one  thousand three  hundred  five  of this chapter except that on policies covering a risk period of more than one year it shall  be  computed  in  accordance with standards promulgated by the superintendent; and § 2.
- and
-  § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02506-01-3
+  LBD02506-02-3